Perkins 4.236

 The Perkins 4.236 is a diesel engine manufactured by Perkins Engines.
-First produced in 1964,over 70,000 were produced in the first three years, and production increased to 60,000 units per annum.
+First produced in 1964, over 70,000 were produced in the first three years, and production increased to 60,000 units per annum.
 The engine was both innovative (using direct injection) and reliable, becoming a worldwide sales success over several decades.
+It was also built in several other displacements, as well as in six-cylinder form (6.354, 6.372).

 The Perkins 4.236 is rated at 67 PS ASE (DIN), and is widely used in Massey Ferguson tractors, as well as other well-known industrial and agricultural machines, e.g. Clark, Manitou, JCB, Landini and Vermeer.

 The designation "4.236"

 The designation 4.236 arose as follows: "4" represents four cylinders, "236" represents 236 cuin, which is the total displacement of the engine.
 This logic can be used for most of Perkins engine designations.
 Bore and stroke 3+7/8 in × 5 in, for an overall displacement of 3865 cc.
 Late in the production run, the turbocharged T4.236 was renamed T4.38 to be in line with Perkins' revised naming system.